SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 18. Angel Island

-A trip to Angel Island is a great option for families with teenagers who love history or nature.
+A trip to Angel Island is an excellent option for families with teenagers who love history or nature.
 In the early 20th century, this land was used as a detention center for immigrants on the West Coast, most of whom were Chinese.

-Now you can learn about its history at the island's museums, in addition to enjoying over 13 miles of hiking and biking trails.
+Now, you can learn about its history at the island's museums, and enjoy more than 13 miles of hiking and biking trails.

-You'll have to ferry past Alcatraz to reach the larger Angel Island in the SF Bay.
+You'll even get to ferry past Alcatraz to reach the larger Angel Island in the SF Bay.

 >> See what the island looks like and tips for visiting